luis12901/RFID_ACCESS_CONTROL/README.md

 # RFID Access Control Project

-This repository contains the code and documentation related to the RFID Access Control project developed for [University of Guadalajara].
+This repository contains the code and documentation related to the RFID Access Control project developed for the **University of Guadalajara**.

 ## Description